legiti/legiti-swift-framework-dist/README.md

 ```

 The ***"appId"*** is an unique identifier that the Inspetor Team will provide to you.
 The ***"trackerName"*** is a name that will help us to find your data in our database and we'll provide you with a couple of them.
 The ***"devEnv"*** is a boolean statement that you set to indicate that your are testing the library (development enviroment).
 It's set to false by default.

+The Inspetor `setup()` function can throw an error if you pass us an invalid appId or/and nameTracker.
+Because of that always double check if the configuration your are passing is the right one.

 P.S: always remenber to import the library.
 You can do that using the following code: `import Inspetor`